IBM/dbb/Templates/Common-Backend-Scripts/README.md

 The Application Descriptor file, called `applicationDescriptor.yml`, is expected to be on the root level of the application's Git repository.

-Each application version, represented by an archive, can export shared components such as public or shared include files, and build outputs such as object decks or NCAL load modules.
-The package needs to be created with the [PackageBuildOutputs](../../Pipeline/PackageBuildOutputs/README.md) script and be uploaded to the artifact repository through the Common Backend Scripts.
-To fetch the dependencies, it uses the subscript [fetchBuildDependenciesUtils.sh](utilities/fetchBuildDependenciesUtils.sh) that is referenced by both dbbBuild.sh and zBuilder.sh.
+To fetch the dependencies, the subscript [fetchBuildDependenciesUtils.sh](utilities/fetchBuildDependenciesUtils.sh) is used.
 Under the covers, it uses the [fetchBuildDependencies.groovy](utilities/fetchBuildDependencies.groovy) and the [ArtifactoryHelpers](../../Pipeline/PackageBuildOutputs/ArtifactRepositoryHelpers.groovy) script to download the external dependencies into the working directory.
 The downloaded archives can be stored at a cache location to improve performance.
 Fetched archives are expanded in the `imports` subfolder of the pipeline's working directory.

-#### Fetch baseline package
+**Fetch baseline package**

-(Prototype) Along with the fetching of external build dependencies, the fetch phase can retrieve the application's baseline package from the Artifact repository.
+Along with the fetching of external build dependencies, the fetch phase can retrieve the application's baseline package from the Artifact repository.
 This is configured through the `baselines` section of the Application Descriptor.
-Use the baseline if your application architecture uses static calls or required derived build outputs that is an mandatory input to subsequent builds.
+Use the baseline if your application architecture uses static calls or requires derived build outputs that is an mandatory input to subsequent builds.
 A good sample for derived build outputs are bms copybooks, that are inputs to CICS programs.
-Instead of storing the generated bms copybooks, it is made available through the baseline package.
+Instead of including the generated bms copybooks via concatenation of pds libraries, it is made available through the baseline package.

 Baseline archives are defined similarly like external dependencies.
 Under the `baselines` section, the application team manages the references for the corresponding build branch: